boegel/easybuild-wiki/Development-guide.md

                      ]
         return ConfigureMake.extra_options(extra_vars)
 ```
-Afterwards you can read the requested configuration using `getCfg`.
+Afterwards you can read the requested configuration using `self.cfg['X']`.
 If a key was not set, the default value will be returned.

 ## Testing

 Unittests should be added (if possible) for each added feature.
-You can run the unittests with `python -m easybuild.test.suite`
+You can run the unittests with `python -m unittest  easybuild.test.suite`

 Adding more unittests should be done by creating a new test module, adding a suite() method which returns a TestSuite object with all the testcases in it.